-Technical Writing Tips for IT Professionals
+Writing Tips for IT Professionals

 - Don’t plagiarize.
 Err on the side of caution.
 When in doubt, attribute anyway.

-- Carefully read your write-up before finalizing it.
+- Carefully read your text before finalizing it.

-- Seek others’ feedback on your text, style, structure and content.
+- Seek others’ feedback on the structure, look, words, and content of your writing.

-- Improving writing skills requires a deliberate effort.
+- Improve your writing skills through deliberate efforts.

-- Most of the following tips are just guidelines.
+- Recognize that these tips are just guidelines.
 There are always exceptions.

 Advice for Writing Sentences